 In addition, they handle interactions between the Charities Regulator and TDs, Ministers and other stakeholders, and handle the translation of material and correspondence into Irish.

 The executive management team consists of:

-Here are some of the document and policies that inform the work of the Charities Regulator
+Here are some of the documents and policies that inform the work of the Charities Regulator: